govolution/avet/README.md

 More
 ====
-For basics about antivirus evasion, AVET & more information have a look here (most for version 1.3):
+For basics about antivirus evasion, AVET & more information have a look here (most content is for version 1.3):
 - https://govolution.wordpress.com/2018/08/07/paper-avet-blackhat-usa-arsenal-2018/
 - https://govolution.wordpress.com/2017/06/11/avet-video/
 - https://govolutionde.files.wordpress.com/2014/05/avevasion_pentestmag.pdf